menu

 When you are in Galloway, you'll notice that it is more blue-collar than most other communities in America.
 41.18% of Galloway’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Galloway is a town of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Galloway who work in personal care services (58.82%), office and administrative support (0.00%), and sales jobs (0.00%).

-Overall, Galloway’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Galloway’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Galloway has relatively fewer families with younger children, and/or college students.
 Combined, this makes Galloway a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.